OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-04.md

 ## Acts 4:36

-Joseph, a Levite from Cyprus, whom the apostles called Barnabas (which means “son of encouragement”),
+Joseph, a Levite from Cyprus, known by the apostles as Barnabas (which translates to “son of encouragement”),

 ## Acts 4:37

-sold a field he owned, brought the money, and laid it at the apostles’ feet.
+sold a field he owned, brought the money, and placed it at the apostles’ feet.